 High levels of daily stress can lead to burnout.
 When you’re burnt out, problems seem insurmountable and it’s difficult to muster up the energy to care.
 If it happens enough, your business will suffer.
 While you might feel like you’re powering through, you could be undermining yourself by not allowing yourself sufficient time to relax and repair.
 If you’ve ever gone through your workday physically present but mentally or emotionally distracted, you’re familiar with a term called “presenteeism.”
 You might be putting in the hours (taking time away from work/life balance), but those hours will not be as valuable if you’re not focused on your tasks at hand.

-Addressing your mental health needs can protect your productivity and your job satisfaction, which will help you get more enjoyment out of what you do.
+Taking care of your mental health needs can protect your productivity and your job satisfaction, which will help you get more enjoyment out of what you do.
 A few ideas to consider: setting boundaries to avoid overextending yourself, making more time to do things that you love, or experimenting with meditation and exercise.
 Just like sick days, taking an occasional “mental health day” can do the trick to avoid future sickness and burnout.

 Mental health awareness for you – and your team